 Most of something that could be done is- ‘refunding’ a part of fees to the

 client.
 There could be a lot of reasons to resort to this measure, but irrespective of them a refund affects the profits of the project.

 The only bright side of giving refunds to disgruntled clients is, you might earn a good word of mouth.
 And if it does happen, it is by paying a huge cost.
 This makes customer satisfaction a far-off thing and even retention becomes questionable.
 To increase customer satisfaction there is need to be so careful.

 Understanding of the project at the very beginning is important & there is importance of customer satisfaction as well.
 Deriving clear goals, comprehending client’s needs, charting the deadlines and overall cognizance of the results.

 A disambiguation in understanding the requirement slowly piles up in a huge cost with extra communication, non-billable revisions and soaring delays which might make it a loss-making proposition.

 In the rush of bagging projects, companies take up such projects which are beyond the current skill set, resources, and technologies which they have.
 With an anticipation to acquire them in future simultaneously, it only becomes difficult to cope up with everything.

-Incurring the client satisfaction cost ultimately does not only have financial retribution but also eats up the valuable time which can be put to use to something productive like diversification or simply the business expansion.
-A mid-sized company may get static with the catch-22 situation of delivering customer satisfaction and then incurring high customer satisfaction cost on rectification.
+How to improve customer satisfaction - Incurring the client satisfaction cost ultimately does not only have financial retribution but also eats up the valuable time which can be put to use to something productive like diversification or simply the business expansion.
+If we talk about improving customer satisfaction - a mid-sized company may get static with the catch-22 situation of delivering customer satisfaction and then incurring high customer satisfaction cost on rectification.
 This humongous and unwanted cost could be minimized by making the systems sturdier and stronger which would also result in improved customer satisfaction.